Chapter 1: Guess who came to my deathbed.

 "Do not get bitc ...! " Stanley said but could not finish the sentence because an accurate punch of Charles pulled him back falling to the ground.

 What came next was a chaotic scene ...
 Charles fistfighting with Stanley, Nancy hitting Stanley's back to help her boyfriend, Harriet fighting with the blonde who was with Stanley who tried to intervene to defend him, other people around the crowded disco that they ended up being dragged by the fight and ended up hitting each other excited by alcohol and drugs, the security team intervening to try to separate those who fought.
-For Victoria the scene seemed unreal, with her mind overwhelmed by the violent and unexpected events, and then her nerves exploded ...
+For Victoria, the scene seemed unreal, with her mind overwhelmed by the violent and unexpected events, and then her nerves exploded ...
 Victoria ran out and went to the exit of the disco.
-She did not know what her was doing, she was not really conscious, just her mind overwhelmed with pain and anguish, was asked her to flee, to run away from the place where the life she believed so happy a while before had now been broken and turned into a nightmare.
+She did not know what she was doing, she was not really conscious, just her mind overwhelmed with pain and anguish, was asked her to flee, to run away from the place where the life she believed so happy a while before had now been broken and turned into a nightmare.
 When she reached the street she took off her sandals and ran barefoot, aimlessly, while crying hysterically, walking away from the strangers who shouted to her if she was okay ...

 That same night, not far from there, another very different scene was happening ...
 In a huge place that had just been renovated to be a nightclub that had not yet been inaugurated, two men inspected its interior ...

 "You'll see when it's open! ...
-It's going to be the fashionable club in London! ...
+It's going to be the most fashionable club in London! ...
 What a good investment we made, William! " Byron said excitedly.

 "Who was going to tell me that you would end up being a businessman, Byron! " Lord Melbourne replied funny and ironic.